 The Discovering Carmel Certificate is:

-- Designed as an initial level course for students who are seeking a foundation in Carmelite Studies
+- A level 5 undergraduate Certificate course designed for students seeking a foundation in Carmelite Studies

 - A modular course enabling students to choose from an extensive range of modules

 - A course that can also be tailored to suit the interests of groups or communities

 - Accredited by the Carmelite Institute of Britain and Ireland, with certificate awarded on completion of eight modules